Assessing $TESS$'s Yield of Rocky Planets Around Nearby M Dwarfs: Methods

-For each planet, the cosine of the line-of-sight inclination is drawn from a random uniform distribution between 0 and 1, with the assumption that, in the case that a star has multiple planets, they are all coplanar.
-We found that relaxing the coplanarity assumption did not affect our results.
+The mid-transit time ($t_0$) for each planet was drawn from a random uniform distribution with limits based on the period.
+The cosine of the line-of-sight inclination is drawn from a random uniform distribution between zero and one, with the assumption that, in the case that a star has multiple planets, they are all coplanar.
+We note that this method of simulating inclinations doesn't take into account the known Kepler dichotomy, in which roughly half of planetary systems are expected to have single planets or multiple with high mutual inclinations, and the other half are expected to possess multiple planets that are nearly coplanar \citep{Ballard16}.
+We found that fully relaxing the coplanarity assumption (such that every planetary inclination is fully independent) only affected our predictions within each stellar radius bin by less than $0.1\,\sigma$, so we do not expect this exclusion to meaningfully impact our results.

-The planet radii and periods are drawn from the 2D distributions taken from \cite{Dressing2015}, with radii between 0.5 -- 4.0\,$R_\oplus$ and $P\,<\,200$\,days, normalized by the overall occurrence rate.
-As we are primarily interested in looking at rocky planets using \tess data (which is incomplete at long periods), we only show rocky (0.5 -- 2.0$\,R_\oplus$), short-period ($P\,<\,27/2$\,d) planets in our final visualizations.

-We allow the planetary eccentricity $e$ to vary as the distribution given in \cite{Xie16}, who found that single-transiting planets are fit by a Rayleigh distribution with a significantly higher mean than multi-transiting planets ($\approx\,0.32$ vs. $\approx \,0.04$).
+We allow the planetary eccentricity to vary as the distribution given in \cite{Xie16}, who found that single-transiting planets are fit by a Rayleigh distribution with a significantly higher mean than multi-transiting planets ($\approx\,0.32$ vs.\ $\approx \,0.04$).
 The argument of periastron is also drawn from a random uniform distribution between $\omega\,=\,0$ -- $2 \pi$.
-We found that fixing the eccentricity at 0 in these simulations only affected the overall number of planets detected (and not the shape), and even then only caused a change on the order of 20\% or less in each radius bin.
+We found that fixing $e$ and $\omega$ at zero in these simulations only affected the overall number of planets detected (and not the shape of the distribution), and even then only caused a change on the order of 20\% or less in each radius bin.
 As we lack sufficient evidence to conclude that these planets would have been circularized, we do not fix the eccentricity.